Kells replaces a manual telephone exchange to a new automatic digital system using French technology.

 The new exchange depends on microchips and has no mechanical moving parts, as such, it is much smaller and cheaper to install.
 It has the potential to reduce manpower from thirty to three, it can list out circuits, find faulty lines and give off warning signals.

-An RTÉ News report by Brendan O'Brien broadcast on 19 January 1982.
+An RTÉ News report broadcast on 19 January 1982.
+The reporter is Brendan O'Brien.